iriusrisk/startleft/docs/index.md

 ---

 Automation and integration are the core goals of StartLeft.
-It was born as an internal project of [IriusRisk](https://www.iriusrisk.com/), whose leader threat modelling tool allows the users to build a whole Threat Model of an application only by depicting its architecture in a diagram.
+It was born as an internal project of [IriusRisk](https://www.iriusrisk.com/), whose leading threat modelling tool allows the users to build a complete Threat Model of an application only by depicting its architecture in a diagram.
 However, there is a bunch of formats in which the architecture (or directly the TM) can be defined.
 This led [IriusRisk](https://www.iriusrisk.com/) to create and share with the community two key resources: